+- resides in Canada: and

+- works for the employer a minimum of:

+- 20 hours per week for part-time employees; or

-- resides in Canada: and - works a minimum of 30 hours per week for the employer.
+- 30 hours per week for full-time employees.

 Member: An Employee who is eligible and approved for coverage under this policy.